 “Plumes are a little bit like smokestacks from factories,” said Hanu Singh, a scientist in the WHOI Applied Ocean Physics and Engineering Department who led a five-year effort to build new deep-sea vehicles for under-ice operations.
 “The smokestack has a diameter of only a few meters.
 But as it spews out smoke, the smoke usually rises up in a straight line vertically, and then it starts spreading out horizontally over large areas.
 Hydrothermal vent plumes work similarly and can lead us back to their source.”

 It isn’t easy.
 “Picture this,” the July 6 dispatch on Dive and Discover read.
 “There is a group of people you want to find.
 They are huddled around a small campfire.
 The campfire is in an impenetrable desert so you can’t walk in.
 Your only hope is to fly a helicopter above the desert to see if you can spot the smoke from the campfire.
 But thick fog hovers a few miles above the desert. …So you put a thermometer and a smoke detector on a long wire that you lower down through the fog in a place where you think there might be smoke, and then you hope your tiny instruments run into it.”
-See Slideshow No. 1.

 At the mercy of the ice